How to Apply for Readmission

 - a student-developed academic plan for graduation that addresses completion of the GIR subjects and, in the case of students who have declared a major, the requirements for the major;

-- a letter commenting on the student's suitability for readmission and the proposed academic plan from the academic department or program to which the student would like to return or in the case of first-year students or undesignated sophomores, a letter from your freshman advisor and the Office of Undergraduate Advising and Academic Programming (UAAP).
+- a letter commenting on the student's suitability for readmission and the proposed academic plan from the academic department or program to which the student would like to return or in the case of first-year students or undesignated sophomores, a letter from Leslie Bottari in the Office of Undergraduate Advising and Academic Programming (UAAP).
 In order for the department to write a letter you will need to provide them with your academic plan, and a current MIT transcript with degree audit obtained from the Registrar's Office (see readmission application for instructions on obtaining a transcript and degree audit).
 We encourage students to discuss the plan with the faculty advisor and/or academic department to determine if graduation requirements are being addressed.

 The items above, with the exception of number 5, are due by June 15 for Fall term readmission and November 15 for Spring term readmission.
 The letter from your academic department or academic advisor is due by July 1 for Fall term readmission and December 1 for Spring term readmission.

 Supplementary items required may include:

 - letters of reference from employers or faculty of other universities attended,

 - transcripts of coursework completed at other institutions.
 If the transcript will not be sent by the posted deadline, please ask your instructors/professors to send us an email (Lmaxim@mit.edu) indicating your standing in the class around the time of the deadline.
 Once the official transcript becomes available, please have it emailed as soon as possible.
 The Readmission Committee also welcomes letters from instructors or professors who can comment more generally on your performance.